JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 * To choose a directory or source file to store the code, first decide among which targets you want to share your code:

     * If the code is shared among all targets, it should be declared in `commonMain`.
-    * If the code is used for only one target, it should be defined in a specific source set for that target (for example, `jvmMain` for the JVM).
+    * If the code is used for only one target, it should be defined in a platform-specific source set for that target (for example, `jvmMain` for the JVM).
 * Code written in platform-specific source sets can access declarations from the common source set.
 For example, the code in `jvmMain` can use code from `commonMain`.
 However, the opposite isn't true: `commonMain` can't use code